Sudhansh6/Stock-Analysis/README.md

 1. When the MACD Line crosses the center line from the negative territory to positive territory, it means there is divergence between the two averages.
 This is a sign of increasing bullish momentum.
 Therefore one should look at buying opportunities.
 2. When the MACD line crosses the center line from positive territory to the negative territory it means there is convergence between the two averages.
 This is a sign of increasing bearish momentum.
 Therefore one should look at selling opportunities.

 A signal for behaviour of MACD line is the 9 day signal line.
 It is the EMA of MACD line.
-This line enables us to initiate witohut the requirement of MACD line crossing the central line.
-It follows the same principal as the Moving Average Crossovers but is further smoothened out.
+This line enables us to initiate without the requirement of MACD line crossing the central line.
+It follows the same principle as the Moving Average Crossovers but is further smoothened out.
 We can say the following -
 1. The sentiment is bullish when the MACD line crosses the 9 day EMA wherein MACD line is greater than the 9 day EMA.
 When this happens, the trader should look at buying opportunities.
 2. The sentiment is bearish when the MACD line goes below the 9 day EMA.
 When this happens, the trader should look at selling opportunities.
 **MACD indicator works quite well when there is a strong trend and is not too useful when the markets are moving sideways.**